 - How the $1,000 award will be invested.

 A check in the amount of $1,000 and a plaque will be awarded to the selected educational institutions at the annual WASBO Foundation Spring Conference.
-The recipient will be the WASBO nominee for the 2020 ASBO International Pinnacle Award.

 The $1,000 award must be used to fund training opportunities, staff development, or attendance at relevant conferences that contribute to the continuing education of those staff members who serve on the business side of the educational institution.
 Those benefiting from these opportunities need not be members of WASBO.

 The name of the winning educational institution shall be added to the plaque in the WASBO office and a letter of commendation shall be sent to the recipient’s school board by the Executive Director on behalf of the Board of Directors.
 Press releases will be sent to the local media.

 The selection committee will include one person appointed by the WASBO President, one by Baird Public Finance and one retired WASBO member.
 The selection committee may request additional information or seek answers to questions at their discretion.
 The selection committee’s decision is final.